Skip to content

 About us

-Governors are not responsible for the day-to-day running of the Trust and are not about ‘rubber stamping’ decisions made by the Board.
-However, Governors have an important role in the effective running of the Trust in that they hold the Board to account and advise the Board of public and staff opinion, acting as guardians of the public and staff interest.
-They make suggestions and when appropriate constructively question Board decisions.
+Governors are not responsible for the day-to-day running of the Trust but have an important role in the effective running of the Trust.
+Governors hold the Board to account and advise the Board of public and staff opinion, acting as guardians of the public and staff interest.
+They make suggestions and, when appropriate, constructively question Board decisions.

-One of the Governors’ main responsibilities is to help communicate with the membership and public, and make sure the views of the membership and public are fed back to the Board.
+The main responsibility of a Governor is to help communicate with the membership and public and make sure the views of the membership and public are fed back to the Board.

-Governors also act as ambassadors and champions, helping to promote the work of the Trust in their communities.
+Governors also act as ambassadors and champions, helping promote the Trust's work in their communities.

 • It is an opportunity to support your local hospitals, perhaps giving something back if the NHS has had an impact on your life or those close to you.